Dionysades: Etymology

 The name, Dionysades, is an ancient one.
 Diodorus Siculus mentions it in his Bibliotheca Historica.
 According to Siculus, there were three gods named Dionysus, this one having been born on Crete of parents Zeus and Persephone.
 He was an agricultural innovator of mythical proportions, having invented the plough.
 He was the first to cultivate vines and manufacture wine.
 For unspecified reasons, Dionysus took it upon himself to create two islands, "...near Crete in the twin gulfs (Didymoi Kolpoi)..."

 Environment

 The Dionysades are uninhabited.
 They were, however, probably once a place of worship of the ancient Greek god Dionysus.
-Archaeologists have found artefacts on this island group—from ancient and early Christian eras—indicating that the islands may have been inhabited in the past.
+Archaeologists have found artifacts on this island group—from ancient and early Christian eras—indicating that the islands may have been inhabited in the past.
 Today, the islands are part of an environmentally protected area with many rare plants and animals.
 The islets have been recognised as an Important Bird Area (IBA) by BirdLife International because they support breeding populations of Scopoli'ss and Yelkouan shearwaters, and Eleonora's falcons, as well as lesser kestrels on passage migration.